vidiga3/SepsisPrediction/README.md

   * executes code to idenfity the sepsis date for patients who are identified with angus criteria of sepsis
   * executes code to find the date of final record of patients with non sepsis
   * executes code to filter data to extract information of blood vitals (heart rate, manual BP, Oxygen saturation,blood Temperature
-  * extracts 20 topics from the patient notes and saves distribution of those 20 topics for each patient
+  * LDA: extracts 20 topics from the patient notes and saves distribution of those 20 topics for each patient

   #### Run Spark code on Docker VM
    You can use the docker VM shared with the Homework assigments to run our Spark Code with sample Data.<br>